TimWhiting/vikings/plan.md

 on how to solve common problems.

-So, let's me crazy today.
+So, let's me be crazy today.
 Let's do some live coding.

-Time to make a counter application, yeay!
+Time to make a counter application, yay!
 Just kidding. let's build a real app for once
 _____

 Pub app:
 - start with a synchronous using Provider<int>
 - refactor to @riverpod and showcase hot-reload
+  - those who hate code-generation should be aware that with a tiny bit of boilerplate you can still use riverpod
+  - you won't get hot-reload automatically on save, but can still trigger an invalidation of the provider by supplying an extra parameter
 - refactor to fetching the first page of the packages API -> show "when"
 - extract PubRepository to a separate provider -> testing
 - infinite list -> ListView.builder + family with page parameter